-18th-century SC plantation home, used to educate Freedmen, sold for \$3.1M
+18th-century SC plantation home, used to educate Freedmen, on the market for \$3.5M

 Tombee Plantation on St. Helena Island in Beaufort County dates back to around 1795.
 The property survived the Civil War and became an agricultural school for Freedman.
-The historic property recently sold for \$3.1 million.
+The historic property is now on the market for \$3.5 million.
 Brown Land + Plantation Advisors/Provided